-One last thing to mention before closing, is the fact that you may want to put your characters someplace besides exactly within the boxes mentioned.
-Take a look at figure #2 on chart #6.
-This represents a graph line that may have been plotted on the screen.
-Now you want to put a character out of the normal boundaries.
-You have two problems. #1 You have to have a formula that will shift the character and calculate the new values from those received from the data tables. #2 On the bottom left
+One last thing to mention before closing, is the fact that you One last thing to mention because that you may want to put your characters someplace besides exactly with may want to put your characters alook at figure #2 on chart #6 in the boxes mentioned.
+Take the may have been plotted on the This represents a graph line that may have been plotted on the This represents a graph the put a character out of the normal screen.
+Now you want to put a character out of the normal screen.
+Now you want to brown to have to have a for boundaries.
+You have two problems. #1 You have to have a for boundaries.
+You have two products and calculate the new values mula that will shift the character and calculate the new values. mula that will still the the data tables. #2 On the bottom left